Bald Hills

 The educational profile of Bald Hills exceeds national averages, with above-average qualification levels and academic performance metrics

-Bald Hills State School and St Paul's School serve a total of 1,863 students, with Bald Hills demonstrating above-average socio-educational conditions (ICSEA: 1090).
-The area offers one primary school and one K-12 school, functioning as an education hub with 22.2 school places per 100 residents, significantly higher than the regional average of 11.5.
+Bald Hills State School and St Paul's School serve a total of 1,863 students.
+The area has above-average socio-educational conditions (ICSEA: 1090) and functions as an education hub with 22.2 school places per 100 residents, significantly higher than the regional average of 11.5.
+This attracts students from surrounding communities.

 Frequently Asked Questions - Education